conradtchan/starfit/README.md

 ```

 # Usage

+## Single star matches

 `starfit.Single` fits an abundance pattern to a single model from the database.

+Required arguments:
+- `filename`: filename of star.
+Can be absolute or relative path.
+The files will also be searched for in the distribution files and in the search path specified by environment variable `STARFIT_DATA` in subdirectory `stars`.
+- `db`: database file or tuple of data base files.
+String or `Path` object.
+Can be absolute or relative path.
+Files will also be searched in the distribution files and in the search path specified by environment variable `STARFIT_DATA` in subdirectory `db`.

 Optional arguments:
 - `combine`: a list of lists of element charge numbers to treat as combined abundances (e.g. combine the CNO elements)